pgrok/pgrok/README.md

 ### Set up the client (`pgrok`)

-1. Go to http://pgrok.dev, authentication with your SSO to obtain the token and URL (e.g. `http://unknwon.pgrok.dev`).
+1. Go to http://pgrok.dev, authenticate with your SSO to obtain the token and URL (e.g. `http://unknwon.pgrok.dev`).
 1. Download the latest version of the `pgrok` archive from the [Releases](https://github.com/pgrok/pgrok/releases) page.
 1. Initilize a `pgrok.yml` file with the following command (assuming you want to forward requests to `http://localhost:3000`):
     ```sh